-It’s also important to remember that if you are using your company’s network or VPN to access the web, it’s safe to assume they can track all of the traffic that flows through their network.
+It’s also important to remember that if you use your company’s network or VPN to access the web, it’s safe to assume they can track all the traffic that flows through their network.

-Configuring an MDM solution for your organization varies depending on the platform you decide to go with.
-Some solutions are entirely cloud-based and can be set up with basic MDM functionality in minutes.
+Configuring an MDM tool for your organization depends on the platform you choose.
+Some solutions are entirely cloud based, and you can set up basic MDM functionality in minutes.
 Others call for a dedicated MDM server, requiring a bit more configuration.

-Regardless of the solution you choose, it’s essential to test the product thoroughly before deploying it to your production environment.
-When you’re ready to start enrolling devices, begin with a small test group and expand from there.
-In no time, you’ll be managing your entire fleet from a centralized console, effortlessly distributing apps and policies to devices around the world.
+Regardless of your chosen solution, you should test the product thoroughly before deploying it to your production environment.
+When you’re ready to enroll devices, begin with a small test group and expand from there.
+In no time, you’ll be managing your entire fleet from a centralized console, effortlessly distributing apps and policies to devices worldwide.

 There are many robust mobile device management solutions on the market today.
-However, consider your requirements before deciding which platform is suitable for your environment.
+However, consider your requirements before deciding which MDM provider suits your environment.